aem-design/aem.design/_manifesto/100-technical.md

 {% include toc_sticky.html %}

 These sections that follow are samples that should be built upon to adopt to your situation.
+Please refer to (Conventions)[/manual/conventions/] and (Image Conventions)[/manual/image-conventions/] for more detailed descriptions of conventions that need to be considered when developing AEM components.

 ## Reference Material